amemetov/sdc-term1-prj3-behav-cloning/README.md

 This implied that the model was overfitting.
 To combat the overfitting, I modified the model so that it used Dropout.
 By using GridSearch I found out that dropout_prob=0.2 is a good value for this model and dataset.
-It allowed to get rid off overfitting.
+It allowed to get rid of overfitting.

 For non linearity I have tried ReLU and ELU and did not find a difference in the result (neither for convergence speed nor in the simulator).